Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Discussions

 A more general concern is whether the GTPS tends to overestimate SC order at large doping, due to its non-conservation of charge(note that the projected wavefunction approach has a rather strong tendency to produce superconducting states).
 The observed SC order parameter is ``small'' in terms of the natural upper limit $\langle cc\rangle \lesssim 0.1\delta \ll \delta$.
-Nevertheless, our results are consistent with other approaches: (a) in the mean field theory for the honeycomb $t-J$ model, only the $d+id$ pairing channel gains energy\cite{tJMF}, and (b) in the weak coupling limit of Hubbard model, very recent renormalization group studies also find $d+id$ superconductivity around quarter filling\cite{RGhubbard1,RGhubbard2,ronny}.
+Nevertheless, our prediction of $d+id$ paring symmetry is supported by other approaches: (a) in the mean field theory for the honeycomb $t$-$J$ model, only the $d+id$ pairing channel gains energy\cite{tJMF,tJVQMC}, therefore $d+id$ pairing symmetry is most possible if the ground state of $t$-$J$ model is a superconductor and (b) in the weak coupling limit of the Hubbard model, very recent renormalization group studies also find $d+id$ superconductivity around quarter filling\cite{weak1,weak2,RGhubbard1,RGhubbard2,ronny}.
+However, we believe that the mechanism of superconductivity discovered at low doping is a consequence of strong interaction and is quite different from the weak coupling case.
+Apparently our results can not be explained by any weak coupling theory, as the Dirac cone is stable at low doping(e.g., $\delta<0.1$) and there is no superconductivity.
+The recently proposed skyrmion superconductivity is a very promising candidate\cite{skyrmionSC} and we will explore this kind of idea in our future work.

-In conclusion, we report the theoretical discovery of a $d+id$ wave superconducting state in $t$-$J$ model on a honeycomb lattice, based on a recently developed variational method - the GTPS approach.
-At low doping, AF ordering coexists with the SC ordering.
-In the coexistance regime, a spin triplet pairing with the same phase shift is induced and its triplet $\textbf{d}$ vector is anti-parallel with the Neel vector.
+In conclusion, we report the theoretical discovery of a $d+id$ wave superconducting ground state in the $t$-$J$ model on a honeycomb lattice, based on a recently developed variational method - the GTPS approach.
+At low doping, AF order coexists with the SC order.
+In the coexistence regime, a spin triplet pairing with the same phase shift is induced and its triplet $\textbf{d}$ vector is anti-parallel with the Neel vector.
 It would be interesting to search for this physics in experiment.
-The recently discovered spin $1/2$ honeycomb lattice antiferromagnet InV$_{1/3}$Cu$_{2/3}$O$_3$\cite{InVCuO} would be an appealing candidate if it could be doped.
+The recently discovered spin $1/2$ honeycomb lattice antiferromagnet InV$_{1/3}$Cu$_{2/3}$O$_3$\cite{InVCuO} would be an appealing candidate if it could be doped experimentally.